 Having some way of preserving state between versions is a best practice so you can roll back in case of an error.

 $SPLUNK_HOME/etc/directory) and cleans old copies to prevent filling up the file system.
-See Generate a diagnostic file in the Splunk Troubleshooting manual.
+See Generate a diagnostic file.

-- Advanced: A custom solution using source control that provides managed restoration.
+- Advanced.
+A custom solution using source control, or CI/CD pipelines, for managed restoration.